KIMB-technologies/TaskTimeTerminate/README.md

 > Alpha Version, only works for Linux until now!
+> MacOS and Windows will be added soon
 # TaskTimeTerminate

 > A Tool to record timings for tasks per category and rembering to terminate work sessions.